If you haven’t started blogging yet or feel like all of your efforts aren’t paying off then this post is for you.

 You can add your own criteria but the general idea is that you want to find all of the good and bad things about it so that you can learn from it.

-Now repeat with the other links.
+Now repeat this process with the other links.

 Once you’ve done this a few times you’ll start to get good at it.
 Use your instincts, you’ll know if the site is annoying you or is a waste of time.

-The end result here is that you’ll have a list of things that you like and that you would improve.
+The end result here is that you’ll have a list of things that you like and things that you would improve.
 Things like:

 • Paragraphs needed to be shorter and it needed more images.